Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE): Methodology

-Another way of estimating if $p(X|\theta^t) > \tau$ is to make use of a contrastive learning approach based on k-nearest neighbors.
-Intuitively, if a sample $X$ is nearby other supervised samples in $X_S$ used for fitting the model $t$, then one might determine that $p(X|\theta^t) > \tau$.
+Nearest Neighbor filtering is employed for the selection of \textit{high confidence} samples during the pseudolabel updating branch of the SCOPE architecture as seen in Figure \ref{fig2}.
+Intuitively, if a sample $X$ is nearby other supervised samples in $X^t_S$, then one might determine that $p(X|\theta^t) > \tau$.
 Conversely, if a sample $X$ is far from all known supervised samples in $X_S$ one may conclude that $p(X |\theta^t)< \tau$.
-This intuition has a theoretical basis, because the K-Nearest Neighbor algorithm is the optimal classifier assuming a Variable-width Balloon Kernel Density Estimator as follows,
+This intuition has a theoretical basis, because the K-Nearest Neighbor algorithm is the optimal classifier assuming a Variable-width Balloon Kernel Density Estimator.
+It can be shown that under these assumptions, $p(X | \theta ^ t)$ increases monotonically as sum of euclidean distances to the k nearest samples $d(X, X_s, k)$ decreases as follows,